Rust To Premiere Three Years After On-set Shooting - UrduPoint

 'Rust' To Premiere Three Years After On-set Shooting

-Torun, (APP - UrduPoint / Pakistan Point News - 20th Nov, 2024) The Western "Rust" will get its world premiere on Wednesday at a Polish film festival, three years on from a shock on-set shooting that killed the cinematographer.
+Torun, (APP - UrduPoint / Pakistan Point News - 20th Nov, 2024) The Western "Rust" will get its world premiere on Wednesday at a Polish film festival, three years after its cinematographer was killed in a tragic on-set shooting.

-Hollywood A-lister Alec Baldwin was accused of violating basic gun safety rules in the 2021 death of Halyna Hutchins, but his involuntary manslaughter trial was dismissed over withheld evidence earlier this year.
+Hollywood star Alec Baldwin was accused of violating basic gun safety rules in the 2021 death of Halyna Hutchins, but his involuntary manslaughter trial collapsed earlier this year.

-"Baldwin continues to increase my pain with his refusal to apologise to me and his refusal to take responsibility for her death," she said in a statement.
+"Baldwin continues to increase my pain with his refusal to apologise to me and take responsibility for her death," Olga Solovey said Tuesday.

 Director Joel Souza, who was wounded in the shooting, will introduce the movie at the Camerimage film festival -- known for celebrating cinematography -- in Torun, northern Poland.